 Monterey, or “Green Woods” as it was then called, was established in 1735 to help develop a wilderness trail, and was the original settlement of Tyringham.
 In 1847, the southern portion of Tyringham became Monterey, named after one of Zachary Taylor’s victorious battles in Mexico.
 Originally an industrial center with factories, mills and a thriving fur industry, the town metamorphosed into a summer resort town and today has a creative, independent, artistic flair.

-A marked hiking trail in the eastern United States extending between Springer Mountain in Georgia and Mount Katahdin in Maine running through many towns in the Berkshires.
+Appalachian Trail A marked hiking trail extending between Springer Mountain in Georgia and Mount Katahdin in Maine, running through many towns in the Berkshires.

-Gem of Monterey Preservation Land Trust, on 385 acres and open to the public, this property has miles of trails, stunning views, historic sites and a great variety of natural landscapes.
+Mount Hunger Gem of Monterey Preservation Land Trust, on 385 acres and open to the public, miles of trails, stunning views, historic sites and a great variety of natural landscapes.

-12,000 acres with everything for the outdoor enthusiast.
-In summer there's hiking, swimming, paddling, and mountain biking.
-In winter snowshoe, cross country ski, snowmobile and hunt.
+Beartown State Forest 12,000 acres for outdoor enthusiast.
+In summer; hiking, swimming, paddling, mountain biking.
+In winter; snowshoe, cross country ski, snowmobile or hunt.